 Many cities have the potential to disappear in the coming decades.
 Not just remote locations like Hokkaido, but even prefectures like Tokyo.
 Many cities are paying people to live there.

-17 – Shortage of Workers in Japan
+17 - Worker Shortage in Japan

 Labor shortages have already become a social problem, particularly in some industries such as the restaurant industry and the construction industry.